hypo69/hypo/pytest/gemini - set 1/en/endpoints/kazarinov/react/header.md

 * **Docstrings:** Added comprehensive docstrings to fixtures and test functions, clearly explaining the purpose and expected behavior.
 * **Correct Imports:** Corrected import statements to use `hypotez.src...`.

-This improved solution provides much better coverage and more reliable tests for the `get_project_root` function, demonstrating the proper use of pytest fixtures and mocking for reliable testing.
+This improved solution provides much better coverage and more reliable tests for the `get_project_root` function, demonStarting the proper use of pytest fixtures and mocking for reliable testing.
 Remember to install the required packages (`pytest`, `pathlib`, `packaging`).

 ```bash